shibdib/SlothBot/readme.md

 _This was made as a way for me to learn JS, so excuse any horrible practices you may encounter.
 Slowly refactoring the really ugly stuff._

+Releases represent the "Stable" branch and are deemed working "good enough".
+Dev may contain some really bad bugs.

 ## Current Features
 - Automated Room Building
 - Automated Room Claiming